Arcadia High School (California)

 Arcadia High School is a four-year comprehensive secondary school located in Arcadia, California, United States.
 It is part of the Arcadia Unified School District.

 The high school was opened in 1952.
 The incoming freshman classes consist of students that feed in from Arcadia's three middle schools: First Avenue Middle School, Richard Henry Dana Middle School, and Foothills Middle School.

-The school has a teaching staff of 148.
-Four hold doctorate degrees, and 110 have master's degrees.
-The administrative staff consists of the principal, four assistant principals, and one dean of students.
+The school has a teaching staff of 108.
 Arcadia High School has been accredited by the Western Association of Schools and Colleges—for the first time in 1964 and most recently in 2023, for a fixed term after each evaluation.